paynebc/tunefish/README.md

 ### Compiling on Linux

+VST SDK has to be put in directory ~/SDKs

-The following additional packages are needed on Ubuntu 14.04 to compile:
+The following additional packages are needed on Ubuntu 20.04 to compile:

 * libgl1-mesa-dev
 * libfreetype6-dev